 When I was a college student over 20 years ago, stress wasn’t really on my radar.
-But the truth is, I didn’t contend with the onslaught of tectonic cultural shifts and stressors that today’s students face on a daily basis.
+But I didn’t contend with the onslaught of tectonic cultural shifts and daily stressors that today’s students face.

 Life for today’s student is more complex and much less predictable.

 There are a lot of reasons for this surge in stress.
 According to one poll conducted by the American College Health Association (ACHA) in 2016:

 Stress was the single most common inhibitor on academic performance reported by students, followed by depression, anxiety, and sleep difficulties.